jaymusa432/se_project_spots/README.md

 **Intro**

-This project is made so all the elements are displayed correctly on popular screen sizes.
-We recommend investing more time in completing this project, since it's more difficult than previous ones.
+This project is made so all the elements are displayed correctly on popular screen.
+On this project I used HTML, index.css, with blocks that held 6 cards, we also used header.css, page.css with vendor files and Poppin as the main font of this project.

 **Figma**